Data modeling in Azure Cosmos DB

 Retrieving a complete person record from the database is now a single read operation against a single container and for a single item.
 Updating the contact details and addresses of a person record is also a single write operation against a single item.

-By denormalizing data, your application may need to issue fewer queries and updates to complete common operations.
+By denormalizing data, your application might need to issue fewer queries and updates to complete common operations.

 When to embed